 Schools for the Blind

 Alabama Institute for Deaf and Blind is a residential school that also provides statewide services.
-In addition to information about the school, AIDB provides wonderful resources on their "Reference Desk" page.
+In addition to information about the school, AIDB provides wonderful resources on its "Reference Desk" page.

 Arkansas School for the Blind & Visually Impaired offers statewide educational programs and resources to students who are blind or visually impaired, birth through twenty-one, enabling them to become productive, self-sufficient citizens through the involvement of all students, staff, parents and the community.